littleant/cakephp-1.3.21/README.md

 One configuration variable has to be changed:
 - "Security.cipherSeed" must be a valid `int` instead of a string.
 Make sure, it is small enough to be treated like an int, and not like a float on your system.
 Otherwise cookies will not be decoded correctly!

+## MySQL
+The sql-mode `ONLY_FULL_GROUP_BY` must be disabled.
+CakePHP creates queries that are incompatible with this mode.

 ## Running the tests
 Core-tests have been ported to PHP 7.